Italy renews pro-Russia push ahead of EU summit

 Italy’s opposition to cyber sanctions has contributed to a softening of the wording of the final joint summit document which in its last draft version says work “should be taken forward” on cyber defences “through EU restrictive measures”.

-Britain and other backers of the sanctions would have preferred clearer commitments.
+Britain and other backers of the sanctions would have preferred clearer commitments [L8N1WX3LS].

 Reporting by Francesco Guarascio with additional reporting by Robin Emmott and Philip Blenkinsop in Brussels, Crispian Balmer in Rome; Editing by Mark Heinrich